 Road trips are our idea of heaven.
 Windows down, tunes blasting, sunnies on, mango Weis bar in one hand, coconut water in the other.
-Yeah, you know what we’re talkin’ about.
+Yeah, you know what we’re talking about.

 1. TEEWAH BEACH

 Oh sweet Yamba.
 This little seaside town in northern NSW will capture your heart.
 It’s like going back in time to how the Sunshine Coast was 20 years ago.
-There’s a tiny handful of shops (including the fab Leche Cafe), a surf club with a view that will keep you sipping those G&T’s for waaayy too long, and some damn fine beaches.
+There’s a tiny handful of shops (including the fab Leche Cafe), a surf club with a view that will keep you sipping those G&Ts for way too long and some damn fine beaches.
 Everything is walkable once you get there, so you can ditch the car and get a good day (or two) of rest before the drive home.

 Dubbed “the arty town on the river”, Bellingen is a sweet little bohemian town in the Coffs Coast hinterland that has all the goods.
-This alternative-style village is lined with preserved shop fronts, century old homes, restaurants boasting local biodynamic produce, and live music.
-It’s set alongside the Bellinger River which offers a healthy abundance of magical waterholes and waterfalls.
-Perfect, right?!
-Wait, we’re not done yet.
-Bellingen borders the Dorrigo National Park home to towering rainforests, an incredible skywalk, and loads of forest hikes to fill your days.
+This alternative-style village is lined with preserved shop fronts, century old homes, restaurants boasting local biodynamic produce and live music.
+It’s set alongside the Bellinger River, which offers a healthy abundance of magical waterholes and waterfalls.
+And, if that's not enough, Bellingen borders the Dorrigo National Park home to towering rainforests, an incredible skywalk and loads of forest hikes to fill your days.

-Feel like an adventure?
-Coonabarabran (called Coona by the locals) is the star-gazing capital of Australia.
-This small country town may not have much, but what it does have— pristine air, a high altitude, and low humidity—is the precise recipe for superb star-gazing.
+If you're up for an adventure, Coonabarabran (called Coona by the locals) is the star-gazing capital of Australia.
+This small country town may not have much, but what it does have— pristine air, a high altitude and low humidity—is the precise recipe for superb star-gazing.
 Coona’s skies are so clear that the Australian National University set up the Siding Spring Observatory (home of the largest optical telescope in Australia) just outside the town—so yeah, it’s the real deal.
-Heads up, the drive is a ginormo 8.5-hour trip each way, but for that kinda star gazing… worth it.
+Heads up, the drive is a massive 8.5-hour trip each way, but for that kinda star gazing, it's worth it.

-If you’ve only got time for an itty bitty road trip then Maleny is it.
-The drive is stupidly stunning and you can extend it slightly with optional pit stops on the upward journey at Palmwoods, Mapleton, Montville as well as breathtaking roadside lookouts.
-Once you actually get there you can take your pick… Waterhole swimming at Gardners Falls?
-Lunch at the weekend food market?
-Colin James Gelato?
-Antique shopping?
-Afternoon tea at one of the delightful cafes or delis?
+If you’ve only got time for an itty bitty road trip, then Maleny is it.
+The drive is stupidly stunning and you can extend it slightly with optional pit stops on the upward journey at Palmwoods, Mapleton, Montville, as well as roadside lookouts that dish up incredible views.
+Once you actually get there you can take your pick between waterhole swimming at Gardners Falls, lunch at the weekend food market, gelato at Maleny Fine Foods, antique shopping or afternoon tea at one of the delightful cafes or delis?
 Our advice: do it ALL.